KIT-PEL/Modeling-power-MOSFET-PCIM2025/README.md

 ````
 @inproceedings{TakayamaModelingPCIM2025,
    title={Accurate Power MOSFET Modeling using Off-the-shelf Instruments},
-   author={Takayama, Hajime and Nishitani, Yota and MAtsumoto, Kazuki and Sato, Takashi and Shintani, Michihiro},
+   author={Takayama, Hajime and Nishitani, Yota and Matsumoto, Kazuki and Sato, Takashi and Shintani, Michihiro},
    booktitle={{in PCIM Europe 2025 (to appear)}},
    year={2025}
 }